eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : If the cache directory is the platform default directory, `/tmp/javasharedresources`, this suboption is ignored and the cache directory permissions are set to 777.
 If you do not set this suboption, the cache directory permissions are set to 777, for compatibility with earlier Java versions.

-: On z/OS systems, permissions for existing cache directories are unchanged, to avoid generating RACF<sup>&reg;</sup> errors, which generate log messages.
+: On z/OS systems, permissions for existing cache directories are unchanged, to avoid generating RACF&reg; errors, which generate log messages.

 ### `cacheRetransformed`

         -Xshareclasses:cacheRetransformed

 : Enables caching of classes that are transformed by using the JVMTI `RetransformClasses` function.
-For more information, see <i class="fa fa-external-link" aria-hidden="true"></i> [JVMTI redefinition and retransformation of classes](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_rbm_jvmti.html).
+For more information, see [JVMTI redefinition and retransformation of classes](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_rbm_jvmti.html).

 The option `enableBCI` is enabled by default.
 However, if you use the `cacheRetransformed` option, this option forces cache creation into `-Xshareclasses:disableBCI` mode.